Aravind-Jalda/interview-prep/AWS/aws-scenario-based-q&a.md

 ## 1. Your website is down.
 How do you troubleshoot?

 Steps:
-- Check EC2 instance status
+- Check EC2 instance status..
 - Verify security group (port 80/443 open)
 - Check load balancer health
 - Check application logs